EternityForest/WBTV/README.md

 using a diode(facing the TX pins), to make them act as pen collector ouputs.
 Connect your RX pins directly to the bus.

+To use with a simple point-to-point connection, connect the RX of the first board to the TX of the other just like any other serial connection.
+You can also use WBTV in a one-way link.

 ###SW Example
     #include "WBTVNode.h"